 Visual Kei in Brazil

-In Brazil, there are several visual kei fans who, in addition to visual rock, are also interested in other forms of Japanese rock.
-In 2006, the J's Fest II (Japan Song Fest II) event attracted 1,500 visitors to Circo Voador, in Rio de Janeiro, who attended, among other attractions, national bands inspired by visual kei and j-rock artists.
+In Brazil, there are many visual kei fans who, in addition to visual rock, are also interested in other forms of Japanese rock.
+In 2006, the event J's Fest II (Japan Song Fest II) attracted 1,500 visitors to Circo Voador, in Rio de Janeiro, who attended, among other attractions, national bands inspired by visual kei and j-rock artists.
 Several events of a similar nature occur in different regions of the country frequently.

-Moda Decora - Knowing the Style
+Decorative Fashion – Knowing the Style

-Where Decora fashion emerged
+Where did Decora fashion originate?

-Decor style subdivisions
+Decorate style subdivisions